By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 method shown in the code snippet below:

-constructed from the above code is added to an ObservableValue
+The InvalidationListener constructed from the above code is added to an ObservableValue in MainWindow

 the value of the index stored.